TISUnion/Carpet-TIS-Addition/website/docs/rules.md

 Do the same thing as fabric carpet's `updateSuppressionCrashFix` rule, but with more information

+In fabric carpet >= 1.4.49, in order to receive the suppression-crash-prevented message broadcast in game, you need to subscribe to the `updateSuppressedCrashes` logger

 **NOTE**: It only handles exception from update suppression methods (e.g. rail stack-overflower, sound suppression, shulker box CCE, ...).
 It's **NOT** a universal try-catch on all exceptions

 - Source: